-The CARTER Center for K-12 Black History Education at the University of Missouri-Columbia focuses on research projects and teacher professional development activities that seek to improve K-12 Black history education.
+The Carter Center for K-12 Black History Education at the University of Missouri-Columbia focuses on research projects and teacher professional development activities that seek to improve K-12 Black history education.
 The center engages in services and teaching related to its research mission while also helping to build networks of people and organizations committed to Black history education.

-CARTER is committed to a robust, impactful, and interdisciplinary research agenda that seeks to create new knowledge to advance Black history education and generate ideas and practices to improve student learning.
+The Carter Center is committed to a robust, impactful, and interdisciplinary research agenda that seeks to create new knowledge to advance Black history education and generate ideas and practices to improve student learning.
 The initiative also includes grant writing to support the research agenda.
 Scholarship of the highest quality will focus on multiple areas including but not limited to the following:

 - Curriculum and curriculum development,

 - Critical and effective pedagogies by researching master teachers of Black history as well as evaluating how established approaches such as critical race theory and culturally sustaining pedagogy contribute to Black history learning and teaching.